renovatebot/renovate/docs/usage/configuration-options.md

 - `replace` = Replace the range with a newer one if the new version falls outside it, and update nothing otherwise
 - `widen` = Widen the range with newer one, e.g. `^1.0.0` -> `^1.0.0 || ^2.0.0`
 - `update-lockfile` = Update the lock file when in-range updates are available, otherwise `replace` for updates out of range.
 Works for `bundler`, `composer`, `npm`, `yarn`, `terraform` and `poetry` so far
+- `in-range-only` = Update the lock file when in-range updates are available, ignore package file updates.

 Renovate's `"auto"` strategy works like this for npm: